ssaditya/Ecommute-SE_Project/Sprint 2.md

 ## Tasks Completed for Sprint 2
 - Development of Trip Registration APIs
 - Unit Tests for APIs in backend
+- Cypress Tests for Frontend
+- Integration of backend and frontend
 ## BackEnd:
 ### Tasks Accomplished
 - Developed the Trip Registration APIs